WIHT: The Kane Show

 Kane resigned from his programming position at WFLZ in Tampa on October 31, 2006, to start "The Kane Show" during the morning drive programming block on WIHT.
 He replaced the existing show The Hot Morning Mess with Mark Kaye, Kris Gamble and producer Ron Ross, who exited the station on November 1, 2006.
 The Kane Show officially hit the Washington, D.C.-area airwaves on November 13.

 The show originally started off with Kane as the host and Sarah Fraser and Samy K as his co-hosts.
 After Samy left the show in August 2011, to work on his musical career with his band, Bonnie Rash, he was replaced by Intern John in 2012 (who got his stage name from the intern position he was holding at the time).
 During this time period, Melanie Glazener joined the show as a fourth co-host operating remotely out of Tampa, Florida.
 Sarah announced she was leaving the show in January 2013 to pursue a TV career in New York.
 She officially left the show later that Spring and was soon replaced by Danni Starr.
 After a period of absence, on January 20, 2014, Melanie announced on Instagram that she had left the show due to workplace differences.
 Soon after she was replaced by Rose.
 On February 11, 2016, Danni Starr left halfway during the show.
 After 3 1/2 weeks of being off air and many speculations on multiple media sites, Program Director Tommy Chuck confirmed that Danni had left the show.

 The full lineup as it stands today is Intern John, Rose, and Riley (who joined in early 2017) as co-hosts.

 The show was named "Best Local Morning show" in 2009, by industry magazine FMQB.
 The Kane Show was broadcast on seven additional radio stations, such as WNRW in Louisville, and WZFT in Baltimore.
 After 18 years, WFLZ's MJ Morning Show ended on February 17, 2012.
 It was announced that the Kane show would replace that show three days later.

 The Kane Show debuted on iHeartRadio as a 24-hour on-demand channel in January 2010.
 Listeners were able to stream the Kane Show through both the iHeartRadio website and its respective smartphone applications.

-On April 11, 2020, “The Kane Show” abruptly ended as Kane left the station after the previous day's show.
-On April 13, the show was rebranded as “Your Morning Show”, featuring remaining members Intern John, Riley Couture, Rose and Erick.
+On April 11, 2020, "The Kane Show" abruptly ended as Kane left the station after the previous day's show.
+On April 13, the show was rebranded as "Your Morning Show", featuring remaining members Intern John, Riley Couture, Rose and Erick.
 Kane died less than a year after the show was cancelled.
+"Your Morning Show" would eventually be cancelled on Friday, April 17, 2026, as all of its hosts were fired in a round of layoffs initiated by iHeartMedia.